-After a pesky nearly literal cliff hanger from Force Awakens, the continuation of the series is now upon us!
+After a pesky nearly literal cliff hanger from Force Awakens, the continuation of the series, The Last Jedi is now upon us!
 The Force Awakens was a fun action packed Sci-Fi adventure that revivified the series for many fans.
 The movie however in JJ Abrams fashion left us with a bunch of questions.
 Does Rian Johnson continue the mystery box that Abrams is so fond of or are we finally going to get answers?
-Since this is a spoiler-free review I will not talk about those things at this time, but lets see if this movie is actually good or not.
+Since this is a spoiler-free review I will not talk about those things at this time.
+Lets see if this movie is actually good or not.

 - All the main characters have strong arcs in which many of them learn something important and grow.
 Poe Dameron gets a lot more screen time this go around and turned out to be a really fun yet flawed character that is also given time to grow.
 There are some new characters that were integrated well into the plot without making it convoluted or messy.

 - As stated earlier there were a lot of questions that this film really needed to answer.
 Without spoilers I will just say that there are several questions that are answered and there are some that are not.
 It did leave enough questions for the next movie, but I expect that some of them may need to be answered in stand alone films or other projects.

 - The special effects are on point, but they also find neat ways to use practical effects where they can.
 It was a very good looking movie with the exciting action you expect from a Star Wars movie.

 - Porgs are not this generation’s Jar Jar.
 I wouldn’t even say that they’re the Ewoks.
 A cute creature made to market to kids but are harmless otherwise.

 - It’s hard to explain without giving away plot points.
 There is a part where I don’t know why a character didn’t do something.
 They had no reason to do what they did.
 Sounds vague but I’ll get hunted down if I explain in more detail.